HunterPadgett/starwars-crud/README.md

 ## Usage

 To add a new quote, fill out the form click the "Submit" button.
-To edit an existing quote, click the "Edit" button next to the quote you want to update.
-To delete a quote, click the "Delete" button next to the quote you want to remove.
+To edit an existing Yoda quote, click the "Replace Yoda's quote" button and a Darth Vader quote will appear.
+To delete a Darth Vader quote, click the "Delete Darth Vader's quote" button and it will remove the latest Darth Vader quote.

 ## Contribution and Attribution